CoryOConnor94/Miscellaneous-/README.md

 # Miscellaneous Repository

-This repository contains various scripts, including a Habit Tracker using Pixela.
+This repository contains various scripts, including a Habit Tracker using Pixela

 ## Habit Tracker